devschooldevops/02_linux/6_system_logging.md

 ```

 ## Practice
-Search in /var/log/secure for activity from your user.<br/>
+- Search in /var/log/secure for activity from your user.
-Use multiple methods.
+- Search in yum logs, see recent updates/installs.

 ```The only problem with troubleshooting is that sometimes trouble shoots back.```